-A large viewfinder is presented in the display and QuickShare offers a minimal number of steps that take you to the send options as follows:
+A viewfinder is presented in the display and QuickShare offers a minimal number of steps that take you to the send options as follows:

 - 3 steps for camera: start, capture and send. - 3 steps for video: start, capture and send.
-The camera or video can also be started in the menu.